SimmeringRook/simmeringrook.github.io/courses/PH403/Spring/WorkingDraft.md

 At this stage, the lattice can be used to explore the underlying geometry through the embedding diagrams in Section \ref{distanceTimeAndEmbedding}.
 To visualize motion, two `Stone` objects are created with the initial conditions to be explored: energy per unit mass, $E/m$, and orbital angular momentum[^-221] per unit mass, $L/m$.
 These objects are used as parameters for calculating both their theoretical and simulated paths.

 The `VerletPathfinding` class uses numerical integration with the Verlet Velocity method (Section \ref{verletAlgo}) to calculate the theoretical geodesic and uses a time step size parameter for controlling the accuracy of the path.
 The `Latticework` class uses the $A^*$ ("A star") pathfinding algorithm (Section \ref{astarAlgo}) and the principle of least action to determine how the stone should move about the given geometry.
-A selection of helper data classes created to aid in the readability and verbosity of the code are featured in Appendix \ref{helperClasses}.

 [^-221]: Future references to angular momentum will omit the *orbital* clarifier as spin angular momentum is not discussed or explored in this paper.